 The Partnership also provides support for community groups and organisations.

 A tourism forum operates as an independent sub-committee of the Kinross-shire Partnership with the chairman and secretary being directors of the Partnership board.
 Membership of the tourism forum is drawn from local tourism related business operators supported by RSPB, Historic Scotland, SNH, Visit Scotland, and Scottish Enterprise.
-With financial assistance from PKC, the Partnership is sponsoring the creation of a website 'Discover Loch Leven' www.visitlochleven.org which aims to help the forum attract additional and longer stay visitors to the many activities and attractions of the area.
-Also see facebook.com/visitlochleven and twitter.com/visitlochleven.
+With financial assistance from PKC, the Partnership has created a website 'Discover Loch Leven' www.visitlochleven.org which aims to help the forum attract additional and longer stay visitors to the many activities and attractions of the area.
+The Partnership also runs successful facebook and twitter pages, which promote local businesses and allow visitors to share their experiences of Loch Leven through comments, images and videos.
+See facebook.com/visitlochleven and twitter.com/visitlochleven.

 In partnership with the Kinross Community Council the Partnership administers a community web site: www.kinross.cc.
 This website has been extensively developed over many years to comprise a massive database of information relating to everything to see and do in the area. www.kinross.cc also provides classified advertising space.